-The symptoms of necrotising fasciitis develop quickly over hours or days.
+Symptoms of necrotising fasciitis can develop quickly within hours or over a few days.

 Treatments for necrotising fasciitis